JohnTigue/idots/README.md

 The project also involves producing open source Web software for interacting with the data standard, including visualizers such as the Omolumeter; a live demo using 2014 Ebola data is at [omolumeter.com](http://omolumeter.com).

-This project defines [the Outbreak Time Series Specification](#outbreak_time_series_spec).
-The Spec describes a way to markup outbreak time series interchangeably in CSV, JSON, and XML.
-The Spec describes a data model for epidemiological outbreaks: essentially a sequence of geo-maps, each map a slice-of-time snapshot of new case data.
-The spec has the capacity to define arbitrary affected sub-populations (e.g. first responders, children, etc.).
+This project defines [the Outbreak Time Series Specification](#outbreak_time_series_spec) (the Spec).
+The Spec describes an abstract data model for epidemiological outbreaks time series data.
+The abstract data model can be represented in Web-native data formats as CSV, JSON, and XML.

 Oversimplifying, the fundamental messages encoded by the spec are of the form: **For disease D, during time interval I (moment-1 to moment-2), at location L, for population P: recorded were X new cases, Y new deaths, etc.**

-In more informal terminology, an Outbreak Time Series is an infectious disease's microblog: "Today I killed 100 in Nottatown; I also caused 1500 cases.
+Or in more informal terminology, an Outbreak Time Series is an infectious disease's microblog: "Today I killed 100 in Nottatown; I also caused 1500 cases.
 Over in Whereastan, I killed..."

-The Outbreak Time Series Spec defines the data structure, and the `Omolumeter` software can visualize the data in a highly interactive manner leveraging only web standard technologies including SVG, JavaScript, CSS, and HTML.
+The Outbreak Time Series Spec defines the data structure, and the `Omolumeter` software visualizes Spec data in a interactive manner. `Omolumeter` is built only on standard Web client technologies such as HTML, JavaScript, CSS, and SVG.
+It can be hosted on static content Web servers.

 ### More info
 For project status, see [the wiki](https://github.com/JohnTigue/outbreak_time_series/wiki#status).